Skip to main content

 What Is Concurrency

-QPS (Queries Per Second) is a key metric for measuring system performance, indicating the number of requests processed per second.
+QPS (Queries Per Second) is an important metric for measuring system performance, indicating the number of requests per second.

-Cloud function follows the operational logic where a single service instance processes only one event at any given time.
+Cloud function follows the runtime logic where a service instance processes only one event at a time.

-Assuming request A takes an average of 0.02 seconds to process, a service instance can handle 1/0.02=50 requests per second, meaning QPS=50.
-If there are 100 concurrent requests, at least two service instances are required to process them simultaneously; each service instance is referred to as one concurrency.
+Assuming that request A takes an average of 0.02s to process, a service instance can handle 1/0.02=50 requests per second, i.e., QPS=50.
+If there are 100 concurrent requests, at least two service instances are required to process them simultaneously.
+A service instance is referred to as one concurrency.

 Concurrency Calculation Formula

-Concurrency = QPS × Function Execution Time (s)
+Concurrency = QPS × Function Runtime Duration (seconds)

-Example: For a service with 2000 requests per second and an average request duration of 20ms (0.02 seconds), the concurrency is 2000 × 0.02 = 40, meaning 40 service instances are required to process the requests simultaneously.
+Example: For a business with a QPS of 2000 and an average request duration of 20ms (0.02s), the concurrency is calculated as 2000 × 0.02 = 40.
+This requires 40 service instances to process requests simultaneously.

 Tip

-You can view the average duration per request under "Execution Time" in the monitoring information.
+You can view the average duration of each request in the "Runtime" section of the monitoring information.

 Provisioned Concurrency

-Cloud functions reclaim service instances when there are no requests to conserve resources.
-Each restart incurs cold start latency, and logs similar to the following can be seen in cloud function logs:
+Cloud function reclaims service instances when there are no requests to conserve resources.
+Each restart incurs cold startup overhead, as shown in log examples like:

 Coldstart: xxxms

-If you wish to avoid cold start latency, you can reserve a resident instance through provisioned concurrency.
+If you wish to avoid cold startup overhead, you can reserve a resident instance through provisioned concurrency.

-Provisioned Concurrency is a pre-launched concurrent instance that avoids cold start and improves function response speed.
+Provisioned Concurrency is pre-launched concurrent instances that can avoid cold startup and improve function response speed.

 2. In the function list, click Provisioned Management in the Operation column of the target function